mobydeck/ssh2incus/README.md

     - Instance configuration templates (`create-config.yaml`)

 - **Compatibility**:
-    - Built using Incus 6.16 API (updated from 6.11)
+    - Built using Incus 6.20 API
     - Works with Incus inside Lima and Colima
     - Tested with **Jetbrains Gateway**, **VSCode**, **Cursor** and other IDEs
     - Full Ansible support